W. B. Mason: Branding

+Ownership

-Upon Greene's appointment to the board, Leo Meehan became the President and CEO of the company.
-Under Meehan, the company adopted a new corporate strategy focusing on local service, personalized sales, and free delivery.
-W.B.
-Mason reached sales of $247 million by 2001.
+In 1993, Steve Greene replaced his mother Helen Greene as the Chairman of the Board of Directors.
+At this point, the company's sales were $20 million.
+Upon Greene's appointment to the board, Leo Meehan became President and CEO.
+Under Meehan, the company focused on local service, personalized sales, and free delivery.
+W. B. Mason reached sales of $247 million by 2001.

+In 1997, W. B. Mason began advertising on television.
+Its first commercial aired during the 1997 Super Bowl.
+Besides commercials, their trucks, catalogues, and baseball park signage are its advertising.

-Ten years later, in 2011, the company reached $1 billion in sales.
-In November 2013, W.B.
-Mason partnered with Lyreco to provide international delivery.
-W.B.
-Mason is currently owned by the Greene and Meehan families.
+In 2011, the company reached $1 billion in sales.
+In November 2013, W. B. Mason began working with France-based Lyreco to provide international delivery.
+W. B. Mason is currently owned by the Greene and Meehan families.

-In October 2018, the company was sued for trademark infringement by Minnesota based Dairy Queen over using the term "Blizzard" for marketing its bottled water products.
+Pandemic pivot

+In 2020, amid the COVID-19 pandemic, W. B. Mason began delivering its office products to homes, a service it had declined to pursue in the past.
+CEO Meehan told The Wall Street Journal logistics and costs had previously prevented the move.
+W. B. Mason at that time also debuted a consumer-facing website.
+The Journal said the company's revenue was then about $2 billion, and its employee count was about 1,900, down from 4,000 before the pandemic.

 William Betts Mason

 William Betts Mason was born in Auckland, New Zealand in 1865.
 After his father's death in 1871, he immigrated to the United States with his grandmother Agnes Dunn Bettridge, mother Janet C. Mason (née Bettridge) and sisters Sarah, Eliza, and Eadith Mason.
-In 1872 his family moved to Brockton, at the time known as North Bridgewater, to live with Janet's brother Arthur J. C. Bettridge.
+In 1872 his family moved to Brockton, at the time known as North Bridgewater, to live with Janet's brother Arthur J.C.
+Bettridge.
 Mason's first occupation was as a counter maker and trimmer in Brockton.

 He married his first wife Clara W. Belcher of Randolph, Massachusetts in 1892.
 He continued to work in the counter making field until 1893, at which point he went to work for S.W.S.
 Howard, a local printing company.
 In 1896 he left S.W.S.
-Howard and went into business for himself, making specialty brass plates, checks, and rubber stamps.

-In 1898, Mason founded the W.B.
-Mason Company as a rubber stamp and stencil company.
-W.B.
-Mason continues to manufacture its own rubber stamps today.
+Howard and went into business for himself, making specialty brass plates, checks, and rubber stamps.In 1898, Mason founded the W. B. Mason Company as a rubber stamp and stencil company.
+W. B. Mason continues to manufacture its own rubber stamps today.
 In December 1905, Mason married his second wife, Marcena D. Horton of Bristol, Rhode Island.
 She ran the company from the time of Mason's death in 1912 until Samuel Kovner's acquisition of the company in the late 1920s.

+Mason sang around Brockton in the Gerrish Male Barbershop Quartet, and was a member of the Brockton-based Paul Revere Lodge of Freemasons.

 Mason died in 1912.
-During his life, William Betts Mason sang around Brockton in the Gerrish Male Barbershop Quartet, and was a member of the Brockton-based Paul Revere Lodge of Freemasons.
-He was buried at Union Cemetery, a half mile from W.B.
-Mason headquarters.
+He was buried at Union Cemetery, a half mile from W. B. Mason headquarters.
 He left no children.